miaucl/gallery-server/README.md

 ### User credentials

 There is a script to prepare a user credentials file which is required to access the api.
 Have a look at `./scripts/generate-password-hashes.py`, add your user/password combinations and run the script to create a `users.json` file at the root of the repo.
 It uses the function `generate_password_hash` from `werkzeug.security` with the `scrypt:32768:8:1` algorithm.
+This will generate a new hash each time.
+Should you want to get deterministic hashes for CI/CD, use `./scripts/generate-password-hashes-deterministic-pbkdf2-sha256.py` or `./scripts/generate-password-hashes-deterministic-scrypt.py` using `hashlib` directly.

 ### Dithering test